 Considering your complete experience with our company, how likely would you be to recommend us to a friend or colleague?

-In most cases of the answer options are arranged horizontally from 0-10.
+In most cases of the answer options are arranged horizontally on a scale from 0-10.
 Respondents are then measured based on 3 response categories where the score of Promoters is considered a good Net Promoter Score (9-10):

 The Net Promoter Score Question is simple, but the responses collected to this one question could be critical to your organization’s growth strategy.
 This is especially the case when you are considering the future of your product/service and how it can grow “organically” through word-of-mouth.

 In terms of financial decisions, responses to the Net Promoter Score Question can offer unique forecast into how much you may have to allocate towards paid outreach and advertisements based on the current state of organic growth.

 Let's use a quick example to explain Net Promoter Score – how, when and why!

 Let's take a business which wants to calculate Net Promoter Score for product X amongst its 50 consumers.

 Now let's say after the responses are collected, 25 of the respondents are Promoters, 15 are passive and 10 are detractors.

 So based on the Net Promoter Score formulae: